Memory in the LLM Era: Modular Architectures and Strategies in a Unified Framework: Experiments

 \subsection{Evaluation}

 \textbf{Exp.1.
-Overall performance.} We first report the performance of all agent memory methods on both benchmarks across two model scales (Qwen2.5-7B-Instruct and Qwen2.5-72B-Instruct).
-Results on LONGMEMEVAL and LOCOMO are shown in Table~\ref{tab:lme} and Table~ \ref{tab:loco}, respectively.
+Overall performance.} We first report the performance of all agent memory methods on both benchmarks across two model scales \revise{(Qwen3.5-9B and Qwen3.5-27B)}.
+Results on LONGMEMEVAL and LOCOMO are shown in Table~\ref{tab:lme} and Table~\ref{tab:loco}, respectively.
 Based on these results, we draw the following observations:

-(1) Tree-based memory methods (e.g., {\tt MemTree} and {\tt MemOS}) generally achieve strong performance by organizing memory in a multi-layered, multi-granularity fashion.
-Specifically, {\tt MemTree} attains the highest F1 score of 36.92 on LONGMEMEVAL at the 7B scale, while {\tt MemOS} achieves the highest F1 scores of 37.05 and 42.79 on LOCOMO at the 7B and 72B scales, respectively.
-Tree structures provide high-level conceptual summaries at upper layers while preserving fine-grained details at leaf nodes.
+(1) Tree-based memory methods (e.g., {\tt MemTree} and {\tt MemOS}) generally achieve strong performance by organizing memory in a multi-layered, multi-granularity fashion. \revise{Specifically, {\tt MemTree} achieves strong performance on LONGMEMEVAL, while {\tt MemOS} demonstrates competitive results on LOCOMO.} Tree structures provide high-level conceptual summaries at upper layers while preserving fine-grained details at leaf nodes.
 A similar advantage can be realized through well-designed hierarchical architectures that facilitate efficient information flow and transformation across different levels of abstraction, as evidenced by the highly competitive results of {\tt MemoryOS} and {\tt Zep}.

 (2) Preserving information completeness is crucial for effective memory persistence---specifically, retaining raw messages during the information extraction phase and incorporating original conversations during final response generation.
 For example, methods that exclusively extract graph-based triples may suffer from information loss compared to those that preserve raw dialogue fragments, which may explain why {\tt Mem0} outperforms {\tt Mem0$^g$} in many cases.